This post may contain affiliate links. Please see our disclosure policy.

 - Add the chocolate to the mixture and continue to stir.

 - Push saran wrap all the way down so it’s touching the pudding.
-You want the saran wrap to cover the actual top of the pudding and then put in the refrigerator.
+You want the saran wrap to cover the actual top of the pudding and then put it in the refrigerator.

 - Let it cool and thicken for a few hours or overnight.